SPECIALTY ZEOLITES IN CATALYSIS, 2019-2023: International, Commercial and Technical Progress

 Olefin Production and MTO Applications, with Chinese Advances in Manufacturing Securing New Markets!

 “SPECIALTY ZEOLITES IN CATALYSIS, 2019-2023: International, Commercial and Technical Progress”

-This TCGR multi-client study was launched in July 2019 and is slated for completion in November/December 2019.
-The study’s scope, and specific contents (as depicted in the TofC on page 6 of the updated proposal), reflect the inputs from a group of “charter” subscribers who indicated their priorities for coverage, areas to be expanded/deepened and focal points for emphasis in opportunity identification.
+This TCGR multi-client study was completed in December 2019.
+The study’s scope, and specific contents (as depicted in the TofC on pages 9-18 of the presentation), reflect the inputs from a group of “charter” subscribers who indicated their priorities for coverage, areas to be expanded/deepened and focal points for emphasis in opportunity identification.
 These are leading industrial developers, suppliers, and end-users of specialty zeolites in catalytic applications.